 How exactly are we going to defend that one?

 Well, would you believe that Jolson wore blackface to honor his love for jazz, blues, and ragtime?
 That his most famed movie, "The Jazz Singer", attempted to fight racism by introducing white Americans to black music?
 That Jolson tried to help various African Americans get jobs on Broadway and in film?
 That he was "the only white man allowed into an all-black nightclub in Harlem"?
 That he helped pave the way for Louis Armstrong, Duke Ellington, and others?

-So yeah, in the 80 years that passed blackface has taken on negative connotations.
+So yeah, in the 80 years that passed blackface has become taboo.
 But how could have Al known that?

 He could have looked at himself in the mirror.